What To Do When Your Friend Is In An Abusive Relationship

 Content warning: This article discusses domestic violence in a way that may be distressing to some readers.

-In Australia, 39% of people over the age of 18 have experienced physical or sexual violence since the age of 15.
+In Canada, 67% of people in Canada know a woman who has experienced physical or sexual abuse according to the Canadian Women's Foundation.
 Women are at greater risk, which has only been heightened by the pandemic.

 Being friends with someone who's experiencing partner abuse can be terrifying — and frustrating, since it can be hard to know what you can do to help.